intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

    that liaison statements have no "special standing" in the IETF process.
 5. Section on Summary of IETF Liaison Manager Responsibilities reworked.
 6. Section 4 on "Approval and Transmission of Liaison Statements" has been moved to 4053bis.

-(keeping this separate just for review purposes): Changes in Wes' rewrite of the relationship section:

-- Reworked the entire section to better define each type of relationship separately for clarity.
+7. Description of formal and informal relationships.
-- Better described the double set of requirements for establishing a formal relationship
+8. Better description of both the aspects of requirements for establishing a formal relationship
-- Clarified what happens with liaison communications that don't have a formal relationship (IE: it falls on the IAB's responsibility to ensure they're handled if need be)
+9. Clarified there are no specific establishment procedures for informal relationships and described handling of liaison communications that don't have a formal relationship.
-- noted definitively that an informal relationship does not have (need) an establishment procedure.
-- Added a definition of "group" within an organization, as that was missing

 # Aspects of Liaisons and Liaison Management

-The IETF communicates with other organizations (such as other SDOs) through two different forms of relationships: Formal Liaison Relationships {{formal}} and Informal Relationships {{informal}}.
+The IETF communicates with other organizations (such as other SDOs) through two different types of relationships: Formal Liaison Relationships {{formal}} and Informal Relationships {{informal}}.
-The type of relationship needed depends on the resources that groups within each organization (for example ,"Working Groups" in the IETF) need in order to communicate and collaborate effectively.
+The type of relationship needed depends on the resources that groups within each organization (for example ,"Working Groups" in the IETF) require in order to communicate and collaborate effectively.

 ## Formal Liaison Relationships {#formal}

-A formal liaison relationship is established between the IETF and another organization when it is mutually agreeable to do so.
+A formal liaison relationship is established between the IETF and another organization when it is mutually agreeable and beneficial to do so.
 From the IETF's perspective this is needed only when required for specific purposes.
 However, there might be formal requirements from the